Search to Redact

 Click Confirm to apply all redactions

-Tip: For bulk redactions across multiple emails, progress shows in the header and you can cancel if needed.
+Tip: For bulk redactions across many items, progress shows in the header and you can cancel if needed.
+Pattern searches stop at a 200,000-match safety cap β if you hit it, narrow your scope and re-run to redact the remainder.

 After Redacting